Beverly Hills Optometry: Advanced Dry Eye Center

 Optometrists & OptiLight (IPL) located in Beverly Hills, CA

 Prokera® is an effective solution for stubborn ocular issues like severe dry eye disease because it promotes healing, soothes inflammation, and prevents scarring.
-At Beverly Hills Optometry: Advanced Dry Eye Center in Beverly Hills, California, knowledgeable optometrist Kambiz Silani, DO, prescribes Prokera to help patients recover good eye health and clear vision.
+At Beverly Hills Optometry: Advanced Dry Eye Center in Beverly Hills, California, knowledgeable medical optometrists and dry eye specialist, Drs Kambiz Silani and Claudia Younany, prescribe Prokera to help patients recover good eye health and clear vision.
 Book a consultation by calling the office or click on the online scheduler to learn more today.

 Prokera is a clear in-eye bandage made of natural biologic materials.
 This FDA-cleared device protects the eye’s surface (the cornea) from further damage while reducing inflammation, stimulating healing, and preventing scarring.

 Prokera is an effective treatment strategy for many problems within the surface of your eye.
 Some of the issues it treats include:

 - Mild-to-moderate dry eye syndrome: chronic dry, red, and irritated eyes

 - Exposure keratopathy: excessive corneal exposure to the outdoors